dreamybird/techblog/linux/repository/How-to-create-a-custom-package-for-Ubuntu-or-Debian.md

-# How to create a custom package for Debain or Ubuntu
+# How to create a custom package for Debian or Ubuntu

 1.Create folders like it:
 ```bash